Curriculum – Classics

 Classics Curriculum

 At Southend High School for Girls, we teach a curriculum that is ambitious and takes students on a learning journey beyond the required National Curriculum subjects.
-The SHSG Classical Studies curriculum is what we believe will expose and challenge students to a level that is the best that has been thought and said in this subject.
+The SHSG Classical Civilisation curriculum is what we believe will expose and challenge students to the best that has been thought and said in this subject.

-The Classical Studies curriculum is planned and delivered using the intellectual framework of the classical education model, the Trivium:
+The Classical Civilisation curriculum is planned and delivered using the intellectual framework of the classical education model, the Trivium:

 • Grammar (Knowledge and skills) knowledge, learning by heart, subject terminology, cultural capital